corrode/corrode.github.io/content/workshops/write-yourself-a-shell-in-rust/index.md

 +++
-title = "Write Yourself A Shell In Rust" draft = false description = "Throughout the workshop, you'll build a fully functional shell from scratch that you can extend and customize to your liking.
-You'll learn advanced concepts like lifetimes, parsing user input, and spawning processes.
-We leverage the Rust type system to build powerful and ergonomic abstractions that are both safe and easy to use." template = "workshop.html"
+title = "Write Yourself A Shell In Rust" draft = false description = "You'll build a fully functional shell from scratch that you can extend and customize to your liking.
+We'll look into advanced concepts like lifetimes, parsing user input, and spawning processes.
+On top of that, we'll leverage the Rust type system to build powerful and ergonomic abstractions that are both safe and easy to use." template = "workshop.html"

 [extra]